AVSystem/Anjay-zephyr-client/README.md

 multiple configurations for different targets).
 Choose your target and click "Build Configuration" in order to build the application.
 Next builds can be started by choosing Actions -> Build.

+### Enabling GPS implementation (for nRF9160 targets)

+Anjay-zephyr-client has the support for GPS implementation for nRF9160 targets which can be enabled using `Kconfig` options.
+Some of the available options are:
+- `CONFIG_ANJAY_ZEPHYR_GPS` - enables/disables support for GPS
+- `CONFIG_ANJAY_ZEPHYR_GPS_NRF_A_GPS` - enables/disables A-GPS using Nordic
+Location Services over LwM2M
+- `CONFIG_ANJAY_ZEPHYR_GPS_NRF_PRIO_MODE_PERMITTED` - enables/disables support
+for allowing temporary activation of the GPS priority mode
+  - if set, Anjay Zephyr will temporarily activate the GPS priority over LTE idle mode **which shuts down LTE completely** and attempts to acquire the fix in case GPS fix cannot be produced
+  - by default, this option is disabled and can be enabled using `Kconfig` or shell commands (`anjay config set gps_prio_mode_permitted`)
+- `CONFIG_ANJAY_ZEPHYR_GPS_NRF_PRIO_MODE_COOLDOWN` - determines (in seconds) how
+much time must pass after a failed try to produce a GPS fix to enable GPS priority mode again

 ## Connecting to the LwM2M Server